kajtd/Blog-Portfolio/content/articles/search-bar-vue.md

 This watcher checks if the selected article is the last one in the list.
 If it is, then we just load more articles.

-We also need to initialize the articles when the search bar is opened.
-It also can be done without a watcher, as a function that triggers when the search bar is opened.
+Now, we need to initialize the articles when the search bar is opened.
+It also could be done without a watcher, as a function that triggers when the search bar is opened.

 ```jsx
 watch(